 Introduce a centralized storage location with an efficient search

 Research data should be exportable from the respective tools and stored centrally.
 This way, access can be granted to anyone who needs the data.
-It is therefore important to use a data format that anyone can read.
+It is therefore beneficial to use a data format that anyone can read.

 Create specific structures